Skip to main content

 Image from Jan de Ridder

 Since its founding in 2005, Muziekgebouw aan 't IJ has become known for its inspirational programme of contemporary music, as well as classical, jazz, and other genres.
-Home to multiple festivals throughout the year, such as the Cello Biennale, this venue is extremely versatile thanks to its main concert hall’s flexible and movable ceilings and walls.
-This allows easy conversion into smaller halls for intimate chamber music or extension for bigger ensembles, without any loss of acoustics.
-There’s always something on the agenda to please fans of classical music, from Schubert and Beethoven to modern composers and young talent.
+Home to multiple festivals throughout the year, such as the Cello Biennale or String Quartet Biennale, this venue is extremely versatile thanks to its main concert hall’s flexible and movable ceilings and walls.
+This allows easy conversion into smaller halls for intimate chamber music or extension for more prominent ensembles without any loss of acoustics.
+There’s always something on the agenda to please classical music fans, from Schubert and Beethoven to modern composers and young talent.

 National Opera & Ballet